 Guide

 manus-mcp-cli is the command-line interface built into the Manus AI sandbox for managing Model Context Protocol (MCP) server connections.
 MCP is a standard that lets AI agents call external tools through a typed, discoverable interface.
-With manus-mcp-cli, you register MCP servers so your Manus agent can discover and invoke their tools automatically, without writing integration code or managing API keys manually.
-Think of it as the control plane for everything your agent can do beyond text generation.
+In this guide, the specific goal is to register nylas mcp serve so Manus can discover Nylas email and calendar tools automatically.
+If you need generic Manus MCP coverage for other servers, this page is intentionally narrower than that.

 manus-mcp-cli comes pre-installed in every Manus sandbox environment.
 You do not need to install it separately.
 When Manus creates a sandbox for your task, the binary is already on the PATH.
 You can verify it is available by asking Manus to check the version, or by running the command directly in a Manus code block.